-Hoover City Schools are committed to providing learning environments free from alcohol, drugs, controlled substances and weapons.
+Hoover City Schools is committed to providing learning environments free from alcohol, drugs, controlled substances and weapons.
 The Code of Conduct includes serious consequences for those who violate its provisions relating to drugs, alcohol, controlled substances and weapons.
-The possession, use, sale, attempted sale, attempted possession or any other involvement with tobacco, drugs, alcohol, controlled substances, or dangerous instruments/weapons will not be tolerated and will subject the violating individual to immediate disciplinary action up to and including expulsions for students.
+The possession, use, sale, attempted sale, attempted possession or any other involvement with tobacco, drugs, alcohol, controlled substances, or dangerous instruments/weapons will not be tolerated and will subject the violating individual to immediate disciplinary action up to and including expulsion.
 Such prohibition applies not only to firearms, guns, deadly weapons or dangerous instruments carried by a person, but extends also to said prohibited items in automobiles, personal items such as purses or backpacks, or otherwise in the actual possession of any person.
-Any violations regarding firearms will result in involvement by appropriate law enforcement authorities and will result in a recommendation for expulsion from the school system to the School Board.
+Any violations regarding firearms will result in involvement by appropriate law enforcement authorities and will result in a recommendation to the School Board for expulsion.